AnSwati/llm_eval_toolkit/examples/HALLUCINATION_DETECTION.md

 - **Numerical_Hallucination**: Proportion of numbers in the generated text not found in the reference (0-1)
 - **Semantic_Similarity**: Overall semantic alignment between texts (0-1, higher means more similar)

-## Limitations

-1. The entity extraction uses regex patterns rather than a full NER model, which may miss some entities or incorrectly identify others.
-2. The NLI model may struggle with complex or nuanced statements.
-3. Numerical comparison is based on exact matches, so different formats of the same number (e.g., "one million" vs "1,000,000") will be considered different.
-4. The method works best when the reference text is comprehensive and covers all the information that should be in the response.

-## Future Improvements

-Potential enhancements for future versions:

 1. Integration with specialized NER models for better entity extraction
 2. Support for domain-specific hallucination detection (medical, legal, etc.)